drghirlanda/alex/Docs/Manual.md

 All configuration files are in the Design folder:

-- Instructions.txt contains instructions to be displayed to subjects.

 - Phases.csv describe the experimental design proper.
 I containes one or more experimental phases, each composed of a number of trials in which stimuli are presented, responses recorded, and outcomes